dheero/OBF.github.io/wiki/EU_Codefest_2012.md

 The weekend of 21 and 22 July we can continue (unofficially) to have a good time, and will try to organise some outings.

-Please mail **\* eucodefest2012@gmail.com \*** if you are interested in attending.
-We need to get a feel for the number of people coming.
-But, hey, even if it is just us we will be perfectly happy hacking away :)
+Please [register](http://tecnoparco.org/codefest) if you are interested in attending.
+Places are served on a first-come basis, and the number of places is limited.

 Organising committee: Francesco Strozzi, Raoul Bonnal and Pjotr Prins